unicef/ooi-toolkit-software/content/001-platform-independence/cloud-usage.md

 Most applications need to persist data in order to query it at a later time, and most applications use a database for this purpose.
 Depending on your system, a relational (RBMS) or a _NoSQL_ datastore will best serve your needs.
-Either way, you can use open source systems and deletage the operation, hosting, backup to your cloud provider.
+Either way, you can use open source systems and delegate the operation, hosting, backup to your cloud provider.